nanomq/nanomq/docs/en_US/rule/web-hook-0.19.md

 # Configure with WebHook

-NanoMQ is equipped with an event-driven WebHook interface, this section introduces how to enable the WebHook interface, relevant configuration items, and how WebHook is triggered by topics or events.
+NanoMQ is furnished with an event-driven WebHook interface.
+This section provides an introduction to enabling the WebHook feature, outlines relevant configuration items, and elucidates how WebHook is triggered by specific topics or events.

-The webhook configuration file is located in `etc/nanomq.conf`, NanoMQ offers 2 formats of configuration files:
+The webhook configuration file is located in `etc/nanomq.conf`.
+NanoMQ offers 2 formats of configuration files:

 - [HOCON (recommended, supported since v0.14 or above)](../config-description/webhook.md)
 - [Key-Value format](../config-description/v013.md)